foggy1/FuSC/pages/articles/2015-05-01-hello-world/index.md

 None of this is to say that anybody is wrong for walking away.
 Often it is very obviously not a _lack_ of conviction that takes some of our most talented brothers and sisters out of the spotlight.
 Nobody has to do this.
 I mean, nobody has to do anything as far as hobbies go, right?
 And certainly nobody has to do _this_, this fucking.. what?
 Hobby _about_ a hobby?

 But for me, I know I wasn't giving it my all.
-And in the last year, I learned that I actually have one of those (an all).
-I also found my "give a shit" as well as my "some semblance of time management, as if to feign adulthood".
+And in the last year, I learned that I actually have one of those: an "all".
+I also found my "give a shit" as well as my "some semblance of time management," as if to feign adulthood.

 More importantly, I love that navigation I mentioned earlier.
 That tug-of-war between what seems to be the work-in-itself and my own reaction to it.
 When a book really clicks and you feel like you are on the same wavelength not as the author but the wavelength of the _book_, the _panel_, that _layout_-- when you can speak truth to the beauty in the rickety joints of that good ol' visual narrative syntax, it feels like walking somewhere you shouldn't be.